From Hope to Home

 Our Daily Rest is clean, well maintained and comfortable, providing a home-like atmosphere for clients.
 Each resident has assigned jobs to help care for the facility.

 An evening meal is served to all residents in a common dining area.
 Meals are prepared by volunteers or residents trained on using the commercial kitchen.

 In 2005, a group of community leaders from area churches, social agencies and concerned citizens came together to address the needs of a growing population of homeless families and individuals in Oconee County.
 The resulting mission was and still is:

-Our Daily Rest opened it doors in 2009 and has served over 400 clients in the first two years.
+Our Daily Rest opened it doors in 2009 and has served more than 1600 clients since.
 The support and commitment of individuals, churches and local businesses enables Our Daily Rest to continue to build a better community by transforming lives.